horuskol/horuskol.net/source/_presentations/1-going-solo/1-07-change-of-course.blade.md

 Changed focus to business and product development

-Still working full-time at AMH - still working evenings and weekends, too
+Still working full-time at AMH

+Still working evenings and weekends, too